History of Christianity in Hungary: Catholic heyday

 The Dominican Friar Julian learnt of the Mongols' plan to invade Europe during his mission among the Eastern Magyars (a pagan people on the Volga) in 1236.
 The Mongols forced thousands of pagan Cumans to seek refuge in Hungary in 1240.
-The Mongols stormed into Hungary and defeated the royal army in the Battle of Muhi on 11 April 1241.
+The Mongols stormed into Hungary and defeated the royal army in the Battle of Mohi on 11 April 1241.
 The Mongols devastated the country for a year, but they withdrew without leaving garrisons behind.
 Hungary survived the Mongol occupation and Béla IV introduced measures to strengthen the defence system.
 He urged the wealthiest landowners, both the laymen and the prelates, to build stone castles.

 The position of the archbishops of Esztergom strengthened.
 Béla IV authorized the archbishop to supervise royal coinage.
 He also enabled the noblemen to will their estates to the archbishopric and to enter into the archbishop's service.
 Béla's successor, Stephen V prevented the archbishop's noble warriors from demanding the privileges of the "true nobles of the realm".
 Stephen granted Esztergom County to the archbishops, making them its perpetual ispán.

 Asceticism and the development of eremitical communities was an eminent feature of the spiritual life in the 13th century.
 A canon of Esztergom, Eusebius, settled in the woods of the Pilis Hills to live as a hermit in 1246.
 Ascetics joined him and their community developed into the new order of hermits, known as Paulines during the following decades.
 The Dominicans lost favour with Béla IV after his daughter, Margaret, who was a Dominican nun, refused to marry, ruining his plan of a marriage alliance.
 Béla thereafter supported the Franciscans who established more than forty priories during the following decades.